 Anchor Text – When a link to another page or site is created, it can have two parts, the link itself and the anchor text.
 Good marketing practice suggests always using both to make it easier for the reader and to emphasize keywords as appropriate.
 Example:

 - the link itself, in html code, might look something like this:

-- the anchor text, which obscures the code, is what the reader sees on the page:
+- the anchor text is what the reader sees on the page:

 Marketing Tips For You

 API (Application Program Interface) – This refers to the routines, protocols and tools provided by the operating environment (such as Windows) to guide the programmer in developing a new piece of software.
 A good API means that programs will be consistent and have a better chance of working for all users.